zendeskgarden/react-components/packages/dropdowns/README.md

 ## Requirements

-This package uses several modern React features like [Context](https://reactjs.org/docs/context.html) and [Hooks](https://reactjs.org/docs/hooks-intro.html) to provide a more consistent developer experience.
+This package uses several modern React features like [Context](https://reactjs.org/docs/context.html) and [Hooks](https://reactjs.org/docs/hooks-intro.html) to provide an enhanced component API.

 These features require the following minimum versions of the dependencies: